White Noise Machines for Sleep: Enhance Your Restful Night

 Why Sounds Feel Overwhelming: Triggers & Causes

-• Volume hypersensitivity (hyperacusis): normal sounds feel painfully loud.
+• Volume hypersensitivity (hyperacusis): normal sounds can feel painfully loud.

-• Neurological differences in ASD or ADHD amplify sensory inputs.
+• Neurological factors: ASD or ADHD can amplify sensory input.

 Building Your Sound Sanctuary at Home